stackery/wild-rydes-workshop/06-application-observability.md

 # Instructions
 ### 1. Update the application
-In this step, we will use a more complex serverless application. to deploy it, switch to the `06-application-observability` branch of this repository:
+In this step, we will use a more complex serverless application. to deploy it, switch to the `monitoring` branch of this repository:
 ```
 cd ../wild-rydes-workshop/
 git fetch
-git checkout 06-application-observability
+git checkout monitoring
 cd -
 ```